silverstripe-archive/silverstripe-buildtools/README.md

 How to use this repository
 ==========================

- * Check the repository into your project as ./buildtools
+ * Check the repository into a subdirectory of your project, for example as a piston import or as a separate git repo in a subdirectory.
- * Copy build.xml to your project root
+ * Run the "install" script within the repository to create a stub build.xml in your project root.
  * Install Phing
  * Run 'phing phpunit'